HMNZS Arbutus (K403)

 HMNZS Arbutus was a modified Flower-class corvette of the Royal New Zealand Navy (RNZN).
 Built for the Royal Navy as HMS Arbutus, the corvette was transferred to the RNZN on completion in 1944, and operated in the British Pacific Fleet during the final year of World War II.
 In April 1947, Arbutus was one of the units involved in a mutiny over poor pay and working conditions.
 She was decommissioned in 1948 and broken up for scrap in 1951.

 Construction

-The corvette was built for the Royal Navy by George Brown and Company of Greenock, Scotland.
+The corvette was built for the Royal Navy by George Brown & Co of Greenock, Scotland.
 She was laid down on 3 May 1943, and launched on 26 January 1944.
 Before completion, she was transferred to the Royal New Zealand Navy, and commissioned on 16 June 1944, although not completed until 5 July.

 Operational history

 World War II

 Arbutus departed the United Kingdom for New Zealand on 1 August 1944, but ran aground off Viwa Island.
 She suffered damage to her rudder, propeller and a 25 foot length of her hull.
 HMNZS Aroha towed Arbutus to Auckland for repairs, which were not complete until April 1945.
 In May, Arbutus was offered for service in the British Pacific Fleet and sent to Sydney for fitting out as a radio and radar maintenance ship.
 She joined the fleet train in Japanese waters on 28 July and serviced at least forty ships of Task Force 37.
 Arbutus was then assigned to escorting supply ships and was present in Hong Kong for the Japanese Surrender.